Mayo Clinic Health Manager

 • Threatens to tell friends, family, colleagues or community members your sexual orientation or gender identity

-Pregnancy, children and domestic violence
+Pregnancy, children, family members and domestic violence

-Sometimes domestic violence begins — or increases — during pregnancy.
-During this perilous time, your health and the baby's health are at risk.
-The danger continues after the baby is born.
 Even if your child isn't abused, simply witnessing domestic violence can be harmful.
 Children who grow up in abusive homes are more likely to be abused and have behavioral problems than are other children.
-As adults, they're more likely to become abusers or think abuse is a normal part of a relationship.
-You may worry that seeking help will further endanger you and your child or that it may break up your family, but it's the best way to protect your child — and yourself.
+As adults, they're more likely to become abusers or think abuse is a normal part of relationships.

 Break the cycle